 |Year to date||The year-to-date cumulative total number of purchases|

 |Quarter to date||The quarter-to-date cumulative total number of purchases|

 Use these measures to show the following pivot table:

-Don't forget to create a relationship between the calendar table and the Pos one, and to mark the calendar table as a date table.
+Don't forget to mark the calendar table as a date table.